forcedotcom/sfdx-core/DEVELOPING.md

 ### `yarn lint`

 This lints all the typescript.
-If there are no errors/warnings from tslint, then you get a clean output.
-But, if they are errors from tslint, you will see a long error that can be confusing – just focus on the tslint errors.
-The results of this is deeper than what the tslint extension in VS Code does because of [semantic lint rules](https://palantir.github.io/tslint/usage/type-checking/) which requires a tsconfig.json to be passed to tslint.
+If there are no errors/warnings from tslint, then you get clean output.
+But, if there are errors from tslint, you will see a long error that can be confusing – just focus on the tslint errors.
+The results of this are deeper than what the tslint extension in VS Code does because of [semantic lint rules](https://palantir.github.io/tslint/usage/type-checking/) which requires a tsconfig.json to be passed to tslint.